Qara Oasis: Environment

-Among the features of the oasis are thick, high salinity springs that have been known since the Roman era, and a hot water spring called “Kefara”, whose temperature reaches 70 degrees Celsius, which are transformed into cooling basins for use in agriculture and the people's consumption, and ancient ruins located at the top of the adjacent mountain, and a market where environmental products are displayed.
-And handicrafts.
+Among the features of the oasis are thick, high salinity springs that have been known since the Roman era, and a hot water spring called “Kefara”, whose temperature reaches 70 degrees Celsius, which are transformed into cooling basins for use in agriculture and the people's consumption, and ancient ruins located at the top of the adjacent mountain, and a market where environmental products and handicrafts are displayed.
 One of the distinctive dishes of the villagers is “Al-Aqrouz”, which is the palm tree, which is traditionally served to the most important guests.

 Demography

-The oasis is almost uninhabited, the population was 363 people as of 2006.
+The population was 363 people as of 2006.

 Economy

 There is no service coverage for the area.

-Because the oasis is not connected to the national electricity grid, solar cells provide the energy needed for street lighting and home use, and diesel generators.
+Because the oasis is not connected to the national electricity grid, solar cells and diesel generators provide the energy needed for street lighting and home use.
 It has a school for basic education, and it was declared the first illiteracy-free village in Matrouh Governorate in 2009, but it lacks a medical unit and relief convoys frequent it to provide basic medical services.
 There is one singular car for supply runs.

-In Popular Culture
+In popular culture

 The oasis appears in the 1958 war film Ice Cold in Alex.